gunnargriffith/startup/README.md

 # HMTL Deliverable

 This is the structure and start of the LoreCore website.

 **HTML Pages** - I made 4 pages: a Home/Login, a page for the player notes, a page for the GM/World notes, and a page to edit player permissions to access world notes

+**Links** - The header of all the pages links to the other pages.
+There are also fake links to the hypothical note pages.